Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: The computation

 We can rewrite this as

 Notice that the last term is simply $c_2(F)$ up to a multiple.
-Hence, we can use multiplied version of the defining relation for the second chern character in terms of the Chern classes, i.e.
+Hence, we can use the defining relation for the second Chern character in terms of the Chern classes, i.e.